wp-plugins/wiziapp-create-your-own-native-iphone-app/readme.txt

 - Compatible with WPtouch and WPtouch Pro Smartphone mobile theme.
 - Notify your readers about new content by sending push notifications directly to their mobile devices.
 - Use Adsense for mobile to monetize your App.
+- Integrate your mobile App's stats with your google analytics account.
+- Monetize your iPhone and Android mobile Apps using Admob.

 == Installation ==